FireStreaker2/FemboyFinderBot-Old/privacypolicy.md

 # Privacy Policy for FemboyFinderBot

-Effective Date: August 29, 2023
+Effective Date: November 1, 2023

 Thank you for using FemboyFinderBot (referred to as "the Bot," "we," "us," or "our").
 This Privacy Policy outlines how we handle and protect your information when you interact with the Bot.
 By using the Bot, you agree to the terms of this Privacy Policy.